-Pope speaks out for immigrants in Christmas Eve message
+Pope prays for two-state solution to Israeli-Palestinian conflict

 Papal politicking

-While he has been outspoken in defense of immigration and refugees in Europe, Francis came in for criticism for not taking an equally forceful line during a recent trip to Myanmar, the first ever by a pontiff.
+While he has been outspoken in defense of immigration and refugees in Europe, Francis came in for criticism for not taking an equally forceful line during a recent trip to Myanmar, the first ever by a Pope.

 Tens of thousands of members of the Rohingya Muslim minority have fled the country amid a brutal military crackdown.
 While he was in Myanmar, Francis did not use the term "Rohingya," which is politically sensitive but widely accepted outside the country.

-The Vatican defended that decision on the grounds using the term would be needlessly divisive while Francis was in Myanmar to improve diplomatic relations with the predominantly Buddhist country.
+The Vatican defended that decision on the grounds that using the term would be needlessly divisive while Francis was in Myanmar to improve diplomatic relations with the predominantly Buddhist country.

 During a service in Bangladesh, where the majority of the refugees have fled, the Pope did use the term, saying the "presence of God today is also called Rohingya."